Updated: Dec 30, 2020

-Far right and anti-vax conspiracy theories bleed into a resurgent discourse from more ‘respectable’ sources, arguing for ‘living with the virus’, as opposed to trying to supress it.
+Far-right and anti-vax conspiracy theories bleed into a resurgent discourse from more ‘respectable’ sources, arguing for ‘living with the virus’, as opposed to trying to suppress it.
 This is the wrong message contained in one of two counterposed letters to the government.
-The letter signed by 28 scientists including prominent advocates of right wing ideas alongside the Economic Insight consultancy is awful.
-Their message is clear: attempting to supress the virus has failed and is impossible, therefore the government should try a more targeted approach, concentrating on people in care homes and people with underlying health conditions.
-The right wing academic message is clear: no more lockdowns, we have to get on with ‘our’ lives (or more precisely the lives of care home workers, front line workers and healthcare professionals).
+The letter signed by 28 scientists including prominent advocates of right-wing ideas alongside the Economic Insight consultancy is awful.
+Their message is clear: attempting to suppress the virus has failed and is impossible, therefore the government should try a more targeted approach, concentrating on people in care homes and people with underlying health conditions.
+The right-wing academic message is clear: no more lockdowns, we have to get on with ‘our’ lives (or more precisely the lives of care home workers, front line workers, and healthcare professionals).

 “This virus is clearly endemic until a vaccine is developed.
 That seems inevitable.
 It is not inevitable that the government cripples the British economy beyond anything experienced previously, curbing personal freedom and inflicting misery and mental stress on millions.”

 Jenkins irresponsibly minimises the number of Covid-19 deaths, arguing it is really much less than April or March.
 But we are at the beginning of the second wave, by November the situation will look very different.
 Hospital appointments in England, including important consultations and operations for cancer patients, are being canceled, and hospitals told to free up beds for an expected surge of Covid-19 patients in two weeks’ time.